paion-data/aristotle/README.md

 downloadable audio for language learner for practice speaking in Ancient Greek.
 Aristotle generates speech using the [OpenAI's text-to-speech API](https://platform.openai.com/docs/guides/text-to-speech).

-The app is available on [Hugging Face space][Hugging Face space URL].
+The app is available on [🤗 Hugging Face space][Hugging Face space URL].
 Please check it out.

 A Docker image is also available: